Bathroom Safety · Bidets · 8 Picks $50–$650

 ULTRA-BUDGET

-The under-$50 ultra-budget option.
-Plastic-bodied non-electric attachment, single nozzle, cold water only.
-Build quality is value-tier — expect 1–2 years of regular use before service.
-Best as a "try before you commit" pick to confirm whether your parent will actually use a bidet before spending $80–$130 on the Tushy/LUXE picks above.
+The under-$30 ultra-budget option.
+Ultra-slim non-electric attachment with retractable dual nozzles (posterior and feminine wash), cold water only, adjustable pressure, stainless steel water inlet.
+Build quality is value-tier.
+Best as a "try before you commit" pick to confirm whether your parent will actually use a bidet before spending more on the Tushy or LUXE picks above.

 Will it fit?
 Measure first.

-2. Seat shape: measure your toilet bowl — round is ~16.5" front-to-back, elongated is ~18.5".
+- Seat shape: measure your toilet bowl, round is ~16.5" front-to-back, elongated is ~18.5".
 Most bidet attachments come in both.
 Most electric bidet seats come in elongated only.

 Paying with HSA or FSA funds.